Divorce Process In California

 What Is a Marital Settlement Agreement?

-A marital settlement agreement is an agreement between spouses that resolves all of the issues in their divorce.
+A marital settlement agreement is an agreement between spouses that resolves all the issues in their divorce.
 It can include anything from child custody and support to the division of property and debts.
-It is generally preferable to reach a marital settlement agreement than to proceed to trial, as it can be less costly and time-consuming.
+Reaching a marital settlement agreement is generally preferable to proceeding to trial, as it can be less costly and time-consuming.

 Appeals in a California Divorce